 The school's system for observing and assessing the progress of individual children will provide information about areas where a child is not progressing satisfactorily.
 Progress meetings are held at half termly when teachers will discuss their concerns with the SENDCo, and interventions put in place.
 This review might lead to the conclusion that the pupil requires help over and above that which is normally available within the class or subject.
-The key test of the need for action is that the child is not making the expected rates of progress.
-Teachers and SENDCo will refer to the 'Level of Intervention' model for further guidance and support
+Teachers and SENDCo will refer to the 'Level of Intervention' model for further guidance and support.